Samsung/tizen-docs/docs/application/tizen-studio-0/web-tools/debugging.md

 # Debugging Your Application

-The Tizen Studio provides the following set of tools to help you debug your Web application projects:
+Tizen Studio provides the following set of tools to help you debug your Web application projects:

 - [Log View](../common-tools/log-view.md) **(Checking Logs with Log View)**